adrianostanley/wc-picturecoupon-plugin/README.md

 history, the images are not removed.
 However, from this time he/she won't be able to upload more profile pictures.

-**How can I improve this?** I'd create a component with a better usability than a table with links and assynchronous requests when a user replaces or remove a picture.
+**How can I improve this?** I'd create a component with better usability than a table with links and asynchronous requests when a user replaces or remove a picture.

 #### 3 - Admins can see all available customer profile images on a customer’s user profile page